rohan843/CTFs/picoCTF_205_advanced_potion_making/README.md

 ---

 I tried but the CRC didn't check out.
 I think this is a whole image, but with steganography.
 I used `zsteg -a`, but no info was revealed.

+---

+I had to see a solution for further hints, so I saw [this](https://medium.com/@matus.vaclav1/picoctf-advanced-potion-making-eff6b4ebbdcf) article.
+The last step was viewing the image in black and white, that displayed the flag.